net-a-porter-mobile/NSURLSession-Mock/README.md

 URLSession.mockEvery(request: request)
 ```

-Ephemeral mocks have priority over permanent mocks.
+Ephemeral mocks (i.e. mock responses added using `mockNext`) have priority over permanent mocks (i.e. mock responses added using `mockEvery`).
 This is to say that, if you were to add permanent and ephemeral mocks for the same request, the ephemeral mocks would be returned and consumed first.

 If you want your response to depend on the URL called, you can pass in a function like this: